Distribution of wealth: Correlation between being rich and earning more

 In the first case, being wealthy gives one the opportunity to earn more through high paid employment (e.g., by going to elite schools).
 In the second case, having high paid employment gives one the opportunity to become rich (by saving your money).
 In the case of plutocracy, the wealthy exert power over the legislative process, which enables them to increase the wealth disparity.
 An example of this is the high cost of political campaigning in some countries, in particular in the US (more generally, see also plutocratic finance).

 Because these mechanisms are non-exclusive, it is possible for all three explanations to work together for a compounding effect, increasing wealth concentration even further.
-Obstacles to restoring wage growth might have more to do with the broader dysfunction of a dollar dominated system particular to the US than with the role of the extremely wealthy.
+Obstacles to restoring wage growth might have more to do with the broader dysfunction of a dollar dominated political system particular to the US than with the role of the extremely wealthy.

 Counterbalances to wealth concentration include certain forms of taxation, in particular wealth tax, inheritance tax and progressive taxation of income.
 However, concentrated wealth does not necessarily inhibit wage growth for ordinary workers with low wages.

-Markets with social influence

-Product recommendations and information about past purchases have been shown to influence consumers choices significantly whether it is for music, movie, book, technological, and other type of products.
-Social influence often induces a rich-get-richer phenomenon (Matthew effect) where popular products tend to become even more popular.
+The investor, billionaire, and philanthropist Warren Buffett, one of the wealthiest people in the world, voiced in 2005 and once more in 2006 his view that his class, the "rich class", is waging class warfare on the rest of society.
+In 2005 Buffett said to CNN: "It's class warfare, my class is winning, but they shouldn't be."
+In a November 2006 interview in The New York Times, Buffett stated that "[t]here’s class warfare all right, but it’s my class, the rich class, that’s making war, and we’re winning."